apiato/documentation/docs/features/user-registration.md

 client_secret => your_client_secret
 ```

-For Third-Party Clients you must have client ID and secret first.
+For third-party clients you must have client ID and secret first.
 You can generate them by creating new client in your app using Laravel Passport.

-For First-Party Clients you can use a proxy to add those fields on requests coming from your trusted client.
-For an example on how to do it look at `ProxyLoginForAdminWebClientAction` Action in Authentication Container.
+For first-party clients you can use a proxy to add those fields on requests coming from your trusted client.
+For an example on how to do it look at `ProxyLoginForWebClientAction` Action in Authentication Container.

 ### Register users by Social Account {#register-users-by-social-account}